Mike Ford Player Props: Mariners vs. Astros

-Mike Ford -- with a slugging percentage of .750 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners against the Houston Astros, with Framber Valdez on the mound, on July 6 at 8:10 PM ET.
+The Seattle Mariners, including Mike Ford (.355 batting average in his past 10 games), battle starting pitcher Hunter Brown and the Houston Astros at Minute Maid Park, Friday at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Giants.
+He had a hitless showing in his most recent game (0-for-3) against the Astros.

 Mike Ford Game Info & Props vs. the Astros